 Within The Moorlands Primary Federation, our Trust Board have a strategic leadership responsibility for safeguarding arrangements, and they must ensure that we comply with our duties under legislation.
 They must have regard to this guidance in ensuring policies, procedures and training are effective and comply with the law at all times.

-See Part 2 of Keeping Children Safe in Education 2024.
-The Chair of the Trust Board has read Part Four of KCSiE.
+See Part 2 of Keeping Children Safe in Education 2025.
+The Chair of the Trust Board and safeguarding Trustee have read Part Four of KCSiE.

-School Leaders ensure that the policies and procedures, adopted by the Trust Board (particularly those concerning referrals of cases of suspected abuse and neglect), are understood, and followed by all staff.
+School Leaders/ Executive School Leaders/Headteachers/ Executive Principals ensure that the policies and procedures, adopted by the Trust Board (particularly those concerning referrals of cases of suspected abuse and neglect), are shared with, and followed by all staff.
 These policies are transparent, clear, and easy to understand for staff, children and their parents/carers.

 The Trust Board ensure that all trustees receive appropriate safeguarding (including online which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
 This training should be regularly updated and in line with any advice from the safeguarding partners.
 This training will equip Trustees with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding and this training is regularly updated.
+The Trustees are responsible for reading part 2 of KCSiE and ensuring that they remain up-to-date in terms of Safeguarding training.